How to Create an Authentic Culture in Your Workplace

 How your employees feel when they come to work affects their performance, which is why creating an authentic culture in your office is so important.
 Cultural authenticity has ceased to be a buzzword, instead forming the basis of true organizational transformation for some of the best brands in the world.

 Company culture is more than just a buzzword used during interviews and company descriptions.
-82% of those surveyed in the Deloitte Global Human Capital Trends in 2016 stated they believed culture is a potential competitive advantage for employers.
+In 2016, 82% of those surveyed in the Deloitte Global Human Capital Trends stated they believed culture is a potential competitive advantage for employers.

 To facilitate an authentic culture, an organization must focus on accepting employees for who they are and encouraging them to connect on a real level with their colleagues.
 It’s about creating trust between employees and their company.
 When employees feel safe and heard at work, an authentic workplace culture begins to bloom.